-The program was first authorized in 2000 and was expanded as part of the 2002 Farm Bill to include inherently value-added production, such as organic crops or grass-fed livestock, and expanded again in the 2008 Farm Bill to include locally produced and marketed food products and mid-tier value chains.
-The 2014 Farm Bill provides \$63 million in mandatory funding over five years, adds a new priority category for veteran farmers and ranchers, and adds a revised priority determination process for group applicants.
+The program was first authorized in the 2000 Agricultural Risk Protection Act and was then expanded as part of the 2002 Farm Bill to include inherently value-added production, such as organic crops or grass-fed livestock, and expanded again in the 2008 Farm Bill to include locally produced and marketed food products and midtier value chains.
+The 2014 Farm Bill provided \$63 million in mandatory funding over five years, added a new priority category for veteran farmers and ranchers, and added a revised priority determination process for group applicants.
 NSAC has advocated for the program since its creation and continues to do so in the context of the farm bill implementation and in the annual congressional appropriations process.
-To join our action network, go to the Take Action section of our website.
+Want to help?
+Join our action network on our website!